qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 ### Search pipeline

-Our documents are now indexed, and ready for search.
-The next pipeline is a bit simpler, but still requires a few components to be defined.
+Our documents are now indexed and ready for search.
+The next pipeline is a bit simpler, but we still need to define a few components.
 Let's start again with an empty pipeline:

 ```python
 search_pipeline = Pipeline()
 ```

-Our second process takes user's input, converts it into embeddings, and then searches for the most relevant documents using the query embedding.
-Up to this point, it may look similar, but here we don't work with `Document` instances anymore, but just raw text sent as a query.
+Our second process takes user input, converts it into embeddings and then searches for the most relevant documents using the query embedding.
+This might look familiar, but we arent working with `Document` instances anymore, since the query only accepts raw text.
 Thus, some of the components will be different, especially the embedder, as it has to accept a single string as an input and produce a single embedding as an output:

 ```python